htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

            % locmat is the matrix that is populated corresponding to the site
            % of interest
            locmat = zeros(2^(ntimes*nqubits),2^(ntimes*nqubits));
-           % notlocmat has every site populate except for the site of interest notlocmat = eye(2^(ntimes*nqubits),2^(ntimes*nqubits));
+           % notlocmat has every site populated except for the site of interest notlocmat = eye(2^(ntimes*nqubits),2^(ntimes*nqubits));
            % Make the entry of locmat corresponding to the site of interest 1 locmat(1+2*i+2*Li*j,1+2*i+2*Li*j) = 1;